Palo Alto University Computer and Network Usage Policy

-System users will report violations of this policy along with any defects in system accounting, concerns with system security, or suspected unlawful or improper system activities to the Director of Information Technology.
+System users will report violations of this policy along with any defects in system accounting, concerns with system security, or suspected unlawful or improper system activities to the CIO.

 b.
 Accessing Information & Systems

 Inspecting and monitoring information and information resources may be required for the purposes of enforcing this policy, conducting University investigations or audits, ensuring the safety of an individual or the University community, complying with law or ensuring proper operation of information resources.
-Only the University's Director of Information Technology (or designate) may authorize this inspection and monitoring.
+Only the University's CIO (or designate) may authorize this inspection and monitoring.

 c.
 Cooperation Expected